-Heading into 2020, efforts to create such an agile IT environment remain a work in progress for many organisations.
+Heading into 2020, efforts to create such an agile IT environment remain a work in progress for many organizations.
 In most cases, legacy investments are a key barrier to CX transformation.

-- 'Modernising or replacing legacy platforms' is the clear top choice of IT executives when they are asked about their three biggest priorities for the coming year (Figure 1).
-Some 44% of respondents mentioned this, placing it well ahead of all other prerogatives even what some might consider the core responsibility of IT departments, namely helping to protect 'business and customer data' (36%). - Other priorities that IT professionals highlight are closely related to updating legacy systems.
-These include creating an 'extensible digital platform' for CX (32%) and 'unifying data to achieve a single view of the customer' (30%).
-Inflexible and locked-in legacy technologies are often to blame for stifling the ability to gather insight on customers, and bring speed and agility to how they progress new go-to-market campaigns and initiatives. - People and processes are another area of focus, with more than a third of respondents (35%) saying that 'improving digital workflows' is a top-three priority.
+- "Modernizing or replacing legacy platforms" is the clear top choice of IT executives when they were asked about their three biggest priorities for the coming year (Figure 1).
+Some 44 percent of respondents mentioned this, placing it well ahead of all other prerogatives-even what some might consider the core responsibility of IT departments, namely helping to protect business and customer data (36 percent). - Other priorities that IT professionals highlight are closely related to updating legacy systems.
+These include creating an "extensible digital platform" for CX (32 percent) and "unifying data to achieve a single view of the customer" (30 percent).
+Inflexible and lockedin legacy technologies are often to blame for stifling the ability to gather insight on customers, and bring speed and agility to how they progress new go-to-market campaigns and initiatives. - People and processes are another area of focus, with more than a third of respondents (35 percent) saying that improving digital workflows is a top-three priority.

-Figure 1: Which three IT-related areas do you expect to jump furthest up your organisation's priority list in 2020?
+Figure 1: Which three IT-related areas do you expect to jump furthest up your organization's priority list in 2020?